HOTAPIYC/chesston/README.md

 [![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 # Chesston
 This application extends the [chess.js](https://github.com/jhlywa/chess.js) library with a user interface.
-To make the actual gameplay server independant, chess.js is included in this solution. :joystick:

-Gameplay between two players can be synced via a server.
-Multiple games can be started at the same time.
-The artifical player currently plays random moves only and needs to be included into an offline option again.
+Start a game and join by entering the returned UUID in a second client. :joystick:

 The chess pieces are from [wikipedia](https://en.wikipedia.org/wiki/Chess_piece).
 Replace the png files with custom ones if you wish to customize the board.

+This application is very much inconplete.

 ## Licence
 ```